 Whether we should be concerned with the expansion in wind power ultimately comes down to weighing the pros and cons.
 Is cleaner, cheaper, domestically produced energy worth the potential side effects of some people experiencing headaches?
 The hope is that new buffer-zone regulations and sound-canceling technologies can do away with the question entirely.
 If the issue persists, we'll have to decide whether wind power is important enough to pursue anyway -- much like deciding whether building a new, noisy highway that would reduce congestion and increase commerce is worth some unfortunate people losing sleep.

-For more information on wind-turbine syndrome, wind power and related topics, explore the links on the next page.
+For more information on wind-turbine syndrome, wind power and related topics, explore the links below.